Strategy16 min read

 The right plan for fitness over 40 is not complicated.
 It is structured.
 You train hard, but not long.
 You track a few meaningful metrics.
 You stop trying to win the week with heroic effort and start building a system that survives pressure.

 For executives over 40, the most effective framework is 3 to 4 sessions per week, each lasting 40 to 45 minutes, built around 4 to 5 exercises taken close to failure.
-Pushing volume too high leads to over 80% burnout or injury in this demographic.
-That is the exact trap ambitious professionals fall into.
+That structure is specifically recommended as an efficient way to drive fat loss, muscle gain, and strength while respecting recovery demands in this age group (Men's Health on training benchmarks and programming for men over 40).

 The answer is not softer training.
 It is precise training.